-The parameters can be locked to prevent from being changed by using either Hardware Lockout (see Section 1-3) or Remote Lockout or both.
-If you need the parameters to be locked by using an external switch (remote lockout function), then connect a switch to terminals 13 and 14 (see Section 2-10), and choose LOCK for EIFN (see Section 4-1).
+The parameters can be locked out to prevent any changes by using either Hardware Lockout (see Section 1-3) or Remote Lockout or both.
+If you need the parameters to be locked by using an external switch (remote lockout function), then connect a switch to terminals 10 and 11 (see Section 2-10), and choose LOCK for EIFN (see Section 4-1).